 If your finance team is not using reminders, then payments that your company could count on may be delayed.
 Sending a polite reminder to a customer before a payment is due is often appreciated, especially if it will save the company from having to pay a late fee.

-Reminders can also ensure that invoices are processed, payments are made and outstanding accounts followed up in an efficient manner, Standardising your invoicing process, eg. payments are made within two days of approval received, and putting this into a workflow can automate reminders and keep the entire process running smoothly.
+Reminders can also ensure that invoices are processed, payments are made and outstanding accounts are followed up in an efficient manner.
+Standardising your invoicing process, eg. payments are made within two days of approval received, and putting this into a workflow can automate reminders and keep the entire process running smoothly.

 5. Review and improve

 While it can be easy to ‘set and forget’, regular evaluation of invoicing processes allows for ongoing improvement and adaptation to changing needs.
 Reviewing recent upgrades to processes will determine if the changes are having the desired effect.
 Additionally, as businesses grow, industries evolve and technology advances, the needs of your company may change and create other opportunities for improvement.